ckyoga/phplisting/README.md

 Checkout this repository and place the “phplisting” folder under your apache path.

-Create an MySQL database named 'test'
+Create a MySQL database named 'test'

 Create the following drupal user on your new MySQL database.
 - database user: userPHP